World leaders return to UN and face many escalating crises - NewsBreak

 Other pressing issues include rising U.S.-China tensions, Afghanistan’s unsettled future under its new Taliban rulers and ongoing conflicts in Yemen, Syria and Ethiopia’s embattled Tigray region.

-Last year, no leaders came to the U.N. because the coronavirus was sweeping the globe, so all addresses from leaders were prerecorded, though some resident ambassadors spoke.
+Last year, no leaders came to the U.N. because the coronavirus was sweeping the globe, so all addresses were pre-recorded.
 This year, the General Assembly offered leaders a choice — come to New York or remain online.
 More than 100 decided to appear in person in the General Assembly hall.

 By tradition, the first country to speak is Brazil, whose president, Jair Bolsonaro, isn’t vaccinated.
 He reiterated last Thursday that he doesn’t plan to get the shot any time soon, justifying his refusal by saying he had COVID-19 and therefore has a high level of antibodies.